All About Evil: Box office

 The film grossed $7,995 at the domestic box office.

 Critical response

-Dennis Harvey of Variety described the film as a splatter film in the tradition of Blood Feast (1963) and Serial Mom (1994), concluding: "Over-the-top perfs and colorful low-budget production polish hit the right notes of knowing cheese, but the good-naturedly derivative script could have used some real wit."
+Dennis Harvey of Variety described the film as a "campy gore-horror opus" in the tradition of Blood Feast (1963) and Serial Mom (1994), concluding: "Over-the-top perfs and colorful low-budget production polish hit the right notes of knowing cheese, but the good-naturedly derivative script could have used some real wit."

 Home media

 All About Evil was released independently by Peachest Christ Productions on DVD in December 2010.
 The film was released in a special edition Blu-ray in 2022 by Severin Films.

 Soundtrack

 The score was composed by ambient musician Vinsantos.
 The full soundtrack includes the following: